Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 17th in the league.
+- The Padres pitching staff is 17th in the league with a collective 8.7 strikeouts per nine innings.

-- The Padres have a 4.14 team ERA that ranks 13th among all MLB pitching staffs.
+- The Padres have a 4.14 team ERA that ranks 14th across all MLB pitching staffs.

-- Padres pitchers combine to surrender 21 total home runs at a clip of 1.1 per game (to rank 17th in the league).
+- Padres pitchers combine to allow 21 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- Wacha (2-1 with a 6.06 ERA and 15 strikeouts in 16 1/3 innings pitched) gets the start for the Padres, his fourth of the season.
+- Lugo gets the start for the Padres, his fourth of the season.
+He is 2-0 with a 2.70 ERA and 17 strikeouts through 16 2/3 innings pitched.

-- The right-hander last appeared on Saturday against the Milwaukee Brewers, when he went 4 1/3 innings, allowing seven earned runs while giving up 11 hits.
+- In his last time out on Saturday against the Milwaukee Brewers, the right-hander went 3 2/3 innings, allowing three earned runs while surrendering eight hits.

-- The 31-year-old has put up an ERA of 6.06, with 8.3 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .292 batting average against him.
+- The 33-year-old has an ERA of 2.70, with 9.2 strikeouts per nine innings, in three games this season.
+Opponents are batting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.